goharbor/community/proposals/new/multi-arch.md

 ## Notify Users

 We provide repository addresses that support other architectures in goharbor/harbor release notes.
 Users can directly find repository addresses of different architectures according to the link.

+## Block Item

+1. Images of different architectures may not be able to run using the runner provided by github action.
+[Self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners) should be used to ensure that images of different architectures can run tests.